Slingshots, solidarity and the Federation

 ESF

 The campsite is already filling up and many of the early arrivals will have knocked off work early to drive to the shoot.
-Some tents are already pitched, and some are still going up, including a massive bell tent that quickly falls down again to roars of laughter, beers are opened, fires are being lit, kettles are being boiled, and permeating all of this is as a the unmistakable sound of slingshots being repeatedly fired; the thwack of elastic followed by - if the shooter hits – the ‘ting’ of a steel ball-bearing smacking into a tin target.
+Some tents are already pitched, and some are still going up, including a massive bell tent that quickly falls down again to roars of laughter, beers are opened, fires are being lit, kettles are being boiled, and permeating all of this is the unmistakable sound of slingshots being repeatedly fired; the thwack of elastic followed by - if the shooter hits – the ‘ting’ of a steel ball - bearing smacking into a tin target.
 This sound will probably go on until the sun sets, as friends meet up and try their luck – and their skill - at various makeshift ranges set up among the vans, pickup trucks, cars and tents.

 ESF